List of Hollyoaks characters introduced in 2016: Goldie McQueen

 Goldine "Goldie" McQueen, played by Chelsee Healey, made her first on screen appearance on 9 November 2016.
 Goldie was introduced as a new member of the McQueen family.
 Healey had previously been announced to be joining the show on 16 July 2016, when she confirmed the news on social media and was spotted reading through a script on the show's set, but details of her character were not announced until 26 July 2016.
 Of her casting, Healey said, "I am absolutely thrilled to join Hollyoaks.
 I've grown up watching it so to be in it is unbelievable.
-It was an irresistible opportunity, especially to play this character."
+It was an irresistible opportunity, especially to play this character.".
+On 20 January 2026 it was announced that Healey had quit her role as Goldie and would be departing later in the year.

 It was confirmed that Goldie would be joined by her 15-year-old twin sons, Prince (Malique Thompson-Dwyer) and Hunter (Theo Graham).
 Goldie and her sons arrive in search of their "posh and distant relatives" Myra (Nicole Barber-Lane), Mercedes (Jennifer Metcalfe) and John Paul (James Sutton), who are not pleased by their arrival.
 Goldie was billed as a "tough, gobby and absolutely shameless [...] good old-fashioned McQueen" that would "never back down in a fight" and always get involved in a scam to earn quick money.
 A show spokesperson said that Goldie would arrive in the village "in the hope of mooching off the family she's scarcely had anything to do with", but that the only thing she cares about more than money is her children, who she had when she was a teenager.
 Healey expressed her disbelief at playing a mother, but stated that Thompson-Dwyer and Graham were "fantastic to work with" and that all three were "delighted" by the new family unit.
 She also compared the wardrobe to her younger self's wardrobe.